AdobeDocs/campaign-classic.pt-BR/help/campaign-classic-home.md

 >[!BEGINTABS]

->[!TAB A versão de  agosto de 2026 está disponível!]
+>A versão de [!TAB agosto de 2026 está disponível!]

 A build do Campaign Classic v7.4.4 a agosto de 2026 fornece atualizações de segurança e atualiza o conector do Adobe Analytics para a API do Analytics 2.0.